10brink/10brink.github.io/_posts/2018-05-02-zillowmodel.md

 ### Model

 The model that I choose to use is an ordinary least squares linear regression.
 To account for collinearity of variables (for example, you might expect number of bathrooms and bedrooms to rise as the overall sq footage rises), I used a method called Ridge Regularization.
-Ridge Regularization-- or L2 regularization-- puts a penalty on large coefficients (also known as Betas, β), without making the coeffecients zero.
-L1 regularization tends to "zero-out" some coeffecients in favor of others, I didn't want that.
+Ridge Regularization-- or L2 regularization-- puts a penalty on large coefficients (also known as Betas, β), without making the coefficients zero.
+L1 regularization tends to "zero-out" some coefficients in favor of others, I didn't want that.

 Here's how my model did: